Beso (footballer)

-Mohamed Ahmed (محمد أحمد; born 14 July 1999), known as Beso (بيسو), is an Egyptian professional footballer who plays as a midfielder for Al Ahly.
+Mohamed Ahmed (محمد أحمد; born 14 July 1999), known as Beso (بيسو), is a former Egyptian professional footballer who played as a midfielder.

 Club career

 Beso began his career with Ittihad El Shorta, before being scouted by Egyptian giants Al Ahly in 2010.
 Although negotiations initially stopped, Al Ahly came back with another offer, and Beso made the switch to the Cairo-based club.

 After ten years in Cairo, Beso was loaned out to Czech National Football League side Viktoria Žižkov in 2021, alongside teammates Mido Hossam and Mostafa Fawzy.
 However, after only two appearances, Beso was recalled, and instead loaned to Slovakian side Zemplín Michalovce.
 In completing this move, he became the first Egyptian to play for the club.